 I just don't know how it makes sense to stretch creation theology to such limits, or to what end it hopes to attain.
 Conversion is probably the goal, but I find it hard to believe that attempts like these will have any effect beyond turning people off to the whole of Christianity.

-On the other hand, here is a more refreshing anecdote from this month's Christian Century:
+here is a more refreshing anecdote from this month's Christian Century:

 Jewish theologian Neil Gillman once asked an Israeli astronomer, "Was the big bang loud?"
 Somewhat indignantly, the astronomer replied: "Of course not, there was no air so there was no sound."
 When he found out that Gillman is a theologian, the astronomer smiled and said, "You know what?
 Big bang is much more theology than it is science.
 Both are poetry" (Cross Currents, Spring).